1. Home

 Waterbury's rise as an industrial powerhouse in the 19th century created a burgeoning need for transportation to facilitate the movement of goods and people.
 Initially serviced by several smaller railroads, the city's expansion necessitated a more comprehensive rail infrastructure.

-The design by McKim, Mead & White - in the revival architectural styling - diverged from their customary academic style by harmonizing the station’s interior and exterior with consistent materials and decorative elements, including a vaulted ceiling that mirrored the window arches.
+The design diverged from the McKim's customary academic style by harmonizing the station’s interior and exterior with consistent materials and decorative elements, including a vaulted ceiling that mirrored the window arches.
 The large arched windows on the main façade, with their warm interior glow, rendered the building particularly inviting during evening hours.

 A year into construction, the president of one railroad company requested the addition of a clock tower, given Waterbury’s proximity to the Seth Thomas clockworks.
 McKim obliged with a design inspired by the 14th-century Torre del Mangia in Siena, Italy.